What is a damp proof course?

 How much is a damp proofing course?

-The cost of a damp proof course depends on the type you choose, the size of the area, and whether it’s being installed during construction or as a remedial treatment.
+The cost depends on the type of damp proof course you choose, the size of the area, and whether it’s being installed during construction or as a remedial treatment.

 For new builds or extensions, a damp proof course is a relatively small part of the overall build cost, but it plays a major role in protecting the structure.
 Installing a physical DPC during construction is far more cost-effective than dealing with damp problems later.